kovidgoyal/kitty/docs/keyboard-protocol.rst

 The *base layout key* is the key corresponding to the physical key in the standard PC-101 key layout.
-So for example, if the user is using a Cyrillic keyboard with a Cyrillic keyboard layout pressing the :kbd:`ctrl+ц` key will be :kbd:`ctrl+c` in the standard layout.
+So for example, if the user is using a Cyrillic keyboard with a Cyrillic keyboard layout pressing the :kbd:`ctrl+С` key will be :kbd:`ctrl+c` in the standard layout.
 So the terminal should send the *base layout key* as ``99`` corresponding to the ``c`` key.